mohitsoni/goenv/README.md

-# gobootstrap
+# goenv

-gobootstrap is a script to bootstrap go workspace.
+goenv is a script to bootstrap go workspace.

 ## Installation

 ```
-wget <url-to-bootstrap.sh> | bash
+wget <url-to-goenv.sh> | bash
 ```

 ## What does it do ?

-gobootstrap creates a go workspace according to http://golang.org/doc/code.html
+goenv creates a go workspace according to http://golang.org/doc/code.html

 By default, it creates following directories: